rembik/ansible-role-users/README.md

 users_group: users
 # The default value, whether to create home directory for the user
 # when the account is created or if the home directory does not exist
-# (needed for ssh key setup)
 users_create_home: yes
-# The default sudo options for the user when sudo is enabled,
+# The default sudo options for the user when sudo is set to yes,
 # but none are specified
 users_sudo_options: "ALL=(ALL) NOPASSWD: ALL"
 # The default shell for the user when none is specified